How to Add and Change a Signature in Microsoft Outlook

-To begin with your first signature creation, make sure that you are on the E-mail Signature tab in the setup window.
-Then, select the email account you want to use on the right, if you have more than one address set up.
+- Select the email account you want to use on the right if you have more than one address set up.
 Remember, you can create multiple signatures for multiple accounts.

 How to Format a Signature

 If you want to make those adjustments, you can use the tools before typing your signature or after.
-Let’s start by clicking inside of the Email Signature text box and typing your signature to make the changes afterward.
-Then, we will look at the other options to insert a business card, image, or link.
+However, it’s easiest to start by typing your signature in the Email Signature text box first and making the changes afterward.

 One nice feature of creating your signature in the Outlook desktop is that if you want to add a link to a website, the application does it for you automatically.
 For instance, if you begin typing “www.” and then the rest of the URL, when you hit the Enter key, the text is linked to the site for you.

 Alternatively, you can link the text yourself and use a different language with the Hyperlink button.
 This allows you to compose any text you like and link it.
 As an example, you may want your company name to appear as it is but link it to the company’s website.

 - Select the text and click the Hyperlink button at the top of the editor.

 - Under Link To make sure that Existing File or Web Page is selected.